Local-global principles for torsors over arithmetic curves: Applications

-where $A_P := A \otimes_F F_P$ is viewed as a central simple $F_P$-algebra, for $P \in X$.
-In particular, $A$ is split over $F$ if and only if each $A_P$ is split over $F_P$. \end{thm} \begin{proof} Recall that if $E/F$ is a field extension, then $\SB_i(A)(E) \neq \varnothing$ if and only if $\ind(A_E)$ divides~$i$ (\cite{BofInv}, Proposition~1.17); here $\SB_i(A)$ is the generalized Severi-Brauer variety associated to $A$.
+\begin{proof} Let $\SB_i(A)$ be the generalized Severi-Brauer variety associated to $A$.
+By \cite[Proposition~1.17]{BofInv}, if $E/F$ is a field extension, then $\SB_i(A)(E) \neq \varnothing$ if and only if $\ind(A_E)$ divides~$i$.
 Moreover, the rational connected linear algebraic group $\GL_1(A)$ acts transitively on the points of $\SB_i(A)$.
 So Theorem~\ref{homog_pts} implies that $\ind(A)\mid i$ if and only if $\ind(A_P)\mid i$ for each $P\in X$; this is equivalent to the desired assertion. \end{proof}

 We can also consider an analog of Theorem \ref{lgp_index} in terms of discrete valuations on $F$, parallel to the result in the case of quadratic forms that was given in \cite[Theorem~3.1]{CPS}.
 The following result, which is a valuation version of the last assertion of the above theorem, also appeared in \cite[Theorem~4.3(ii)]{CPS}, and can be viewed as an analog of the Albert-Brauer-Hasse-Noether theorem: